zilishen/documentation/content/nms/acm/getting-started/publish-api-proxy.md

 {{< note >}}If this field is disabled, check the job status of your environment on the infrastructure workspace page.{{<  /note >}}

 ##### **Ingress**
-1. Input the Base Path that you wish to route traffic to
+1. Enter the Base Path that you wish to route traffic to.
-2. Input the version of your API
+1. Type the version of your API.
-3. Click the publish button
+1. Select the **Publish** button.

 ##### **Confirm Setup**
 1. Open a terminal application